 Some people go into shock when experiencing a strangulated hernia.
 People awaiting elective surgery for a hernia should ask their doctor about the warning signs and symptoms of a strangulated hernia.
 If they experience any of these, they must seek emergency medical care.

-Surgical repair of hernias following cesarean delivery is usually effective, but people should discuss the possibility of recurrence with a doctor.
+Surgical repair of hernias following a C-section is usually effective, but people should discuss the possibility of recurrence with a doctor.

-According to the American College of Obstetricians and Gynecologists (ACOG), people who attempt a vaginal birth following a previous cesarean delivery have a 60–80 percent chance of success.
+According to the American College of Obstetricians and Gynecologists (ACOG), people who attempt a vaginal birth following a previous C-section have a 60–80 percent chance of success.
 Therefore, a person who is concerned about experiencing another hernia may prefer to avoid surgery and attempt a vaginal delivery instead.

-Hernias are rare after cesarean delivery, so there is little data available on the rate of recurrence.
+Hernias are rare after a C-section, so there is little data available on the rate of recurrence.
 It is not possible to predict whether or not a person will develop another hernia.

-With proper care, the majority of people recover from incisional hernias after cesarean delivery.
+With proper care, the majority of people recover from incisional hernias following a C-section.
 Most will be able to have healthy subsequent births, and vaginal delivery might be possible.